The Energy of Emergence

 “Have hope” can sometimes drift into a quiet kind of resignation—like stepping back, waiting, hoping someone or something else will fix what feels broken.
 And underneath that, something more dangerous can take hold: a subtle disconnection from our own agency, our own participation in shaping what comes next.

-That has never felt true to me.
+Passive hope has never felt true to me.

-Because we are wired for growth.
 To reach for the sun just as much as we root into the Earth.
 Even now, beneath the surface, life is always reorganizing—breaking down, rebuilding, moving toward something new.

 So I’ve been holding hope a little differently.
 Not as something passive, but as an energy—something that fuels vision, movement, participation.
 A shared current between us that can actually generate change.

 A few weeks ago, around the Spring Equinox, I had a moment where I was convinced my peonies weren’t coming back this year.
-And then one morning, I walked outside and saw the first small maroon tip pushing up through the dark mulch.

 Spring is a season of emergence.
 Not forced, not rushed—but unfolding in its own timing.
 A reminder that growth is happening, often beneath the surface, long before we can fully see it.